-372 report and data from FY 13 was used to get the average length of stay which is 140.8
+Most recent FY14 372 report was used to estimate the average length of stay which was 150.9 days.

 - c.
 Derivation of Estimates for Each Factor.
 Provide a narrative description for the derivation of the estimates of the following factors. - i.
 Factor D Derivation.
 The estimates of Factor D for each waiver year are located in Item J-2-d.
-The basis for these estimates is as follows: - Factor D year 1 is based on the most recently approved numbers in the amendment (effective 7-1-14) with a 3% increase in growth.
-Years 2-5 cost estimates were trended forward projecting a growth pattern of 3% each year. - ii.
-Factor D' Derivation.
-The estimates of Factor D' for each waiver year are included in Item J-1.
-The basis of these estimates is as follows:
+The basis for these estimates is as follows: